-Unbind the Wing: Our women of Bodnant Garden
+Unbind the Wing: The suffragists of Bodnant Garden

-A century later, at the family home at Bodnant Garden, we’ll be celebrating the remarkable legacy of Laura, Agnes and Priscilla, to horticulture and to the cause of women, with 'Unbind the Wing', an autumn programme of theatre, art, music and a new garden trail from September 26 to November 23, Discover more about these remarkable women and Bodnant Garden's place in history, in this National Trust year of #WomenAndPower.
+A century later, at the family home at Bodnant Garden, we’ll be celebrating the remarkable legacy of Laura, Agnes and Priscilla, to horticulture and to the cause of women.
+Join us for 'Unbind the Wing', an autumn programme of theatre, art, music and a new garden trail from September 26 to November 23, Discover more about these remarkable women and Bodnant Garden's place in history, in this National Trust year of #WomenAndPower.